 - Princeton Entertainment Internship Program: This collaboration between Career Services and the Princeton in Hollywood alumni group provides internship and full-time opportunities within the entertainment industry.
-Email Kathleen Mannheimer, Senior Associate Director for Career Counseling & Programming, to learn more.
+Email Juli-anne Jensen, Associate Director, Arts, Nonprofit & Public Sector, to learn more.

 - Global Health Program Internships: All internships on this site are pre-approved to fulfill the GHP certificate program’s summer research requirement* when completed in the summer after junior year.
 Unless otherwise specified, positions are open to all Princeton undergraduates.

 - Princeton in Africa: PiAf seeks to create a constituency of young people committed to the emergence of Africa as a full partner in the developed world.
 They offer service fellowships in connection with humanitarian organizations and other agencies serving the African continent.